qr kod na stranku

 Budapest is a Beta + global city with strengths in commerce, finance, media, art, fashion, research, technology, education, and entertainment.
 It is Hungary's financial centre and was ranked as the second fastest-developing urban economy in Europe.
 Budapest is the headquarters of the European Institute of Innovation and Technology, the European Police College and the first foreign office of the China Investment Promotion Agency.

-other: Budapest, Budapest
+Other: Budapest, Budapest

-Suggested citation: Michal Páleník: EU regions - Budapest - HU110, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/HU110
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Budapest – HU110, IZ Bratislava, retrieved from: https://www.iz.sk/PHU110, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/HU110